 - And lastly, budget…if you or your customer’s budget is $2000.00 for a complete system, does it make sense to use a $1000.00 processor?
 Or if you need a $1000.00 processor, you budget for it or plan it into the system.

 This seems like a lot of planning, but it is.
-DSP really isn’t something you pick up at a Canadian Tire, Target or Walmart.
+DSP really isn’t something you pick up at a Canadian Tire, Target, or Walmart.
 DSPs can be incredible when installed properly, and OEM manufacturers are spending millions of dollars on development to make their OEM systems sound better and make the equipment last longer.
-So is it worth it, yes it is, but every aftermarket manufacturer has some sort of DSP product, are you prepared to install the product to its maximum potential?
+So is it worth it, yes it is, but every aftermarket manufacturer has some DSP product?
+Are you prepared to install the product to its maximum potential?